AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 SCO tables are produced by the :option:`-fdump-scos` compilation option.
-Accurate mapping of the execution traces back to source level obligations requires :option:`-g` :option:`-fpreserve-control-flow` in addition, as well as :option:`-gno-strict-dwarf` for VxWorks targets.
+Accurate mapping of the execution traces back to source level obligations requires :option:`-g` :option:`-fpreserve-control-flow` in addition, as well as :option:`-gno-strict-dwarf` :option:`-mlongcall` for PowerPC VxWorks targets.
 These options must be used to compile the sources you wish to analyze later on.
 Optimization is supported up to :option:`-O1` with inlining.

 Once your application is built, the analysis proceeds in two steps: |gcvrun|
 is used to produce execution traces, then |gcvcov| to generate coverage